Abdulkbk/Abdulkbk/README.md

 - 👋 Hi, I’m @Abdulkbk
-- 👀 I’m interested in Software and Data Engineering
+- 👀 I’m interested in Software Engineer and Machine Learning Researcher
-- 🌱 I’m currently learning more about Data Engineering and Golang
+- 🌱 I’m currently learning more Software techniques and methodologies
 - 💞️ I’m looking to collaborate and build the next big software
 - 📫 How to reach me: [Github](https://github.com/Abdulkbk/Abdulkbk) [LinkedIn](https://www.linkedin.com/in/abdulkbk/)